School Placement PG (11360.1)

 Students are required to undergo a Working with Vulnerable People (WWVP) background check(ACT) to undertake a placement for the unit.
 Students are responsible for arranging their own checks through the ACT Office of Regulatory Services and Service NSW.
 Note that the Working with Vulnerable People (Background Checking) Act only applies to the ACT.
 For students undertaking placements in other states or territories,e.g. NSW, a Working with Children Check is required.
 Please refer to the professional experience section on the All Teacher Education Students (ATES) site for full information on the Professional Experience requirements.

 Students who are in placement units or in school based units are also required to complete an Acceptable use of ICT resources form in order to access ICT resources in an ACT Education Directorate school before undertaking their first placement.

-Students are required to complete and submit a 'UC Student Placement/ Internship Agreement Form' before undertaking their first Professional Experience.
+Students are required to complete and submit a 'UC Student Placement Acknowledgement Form' before undertaking their first Professional Experience.
 A link to this form is available on your canvas site.

 Use of student email account

 The University Email policy states that "students wishing to contact the University via email regarding administrative or academic matters need to send the email from the University account for identity verification purposes".
 Therefore, all unit enquiries should be emailed using a student university email account.
 Students should contact email@example.com if they have any issues accessing their university email account.

 In all cases of absence, sickness or personal problems it is the student's responsibility to ensure that the unit Convener is informed.
 The minimum participation requirement must be met in order to pass the unit (regardless of supporting documentation).